maropu/spark-data-repair-plugin/README.md

 clean data make reporting and machine learning more accurate and consistent data with constraints (e.g., functional dependency) are important for efficient query plans.
-Therefore, data repairing is a first step in an anaysis pipeline and this plugin intends to implement a scalable repair algorithm on Apache Spark.
+Therefore, data repairing is a first step in an anaysis pipeline and this plugin intends to implement a scalable repair algorithm on Spark.

 ## How to Repair Error Cells